lorisleiva/laravel-actions-docs/2.x/basic-usage.md

 UpdateUserPassword::run($user, 'secret');
 ```

-## Run as a controller
+## Running as a controller

 Now, let's use our action as a controller.
-First, we need to register it in our routes file just we would register any invokable controller.
+First, we need to register it in our routes file just like we would register any invokable controller.

 ```php
 Route::put('auth/password', UpdateUserPassword::class)->middleware('auth');
 ```

-Then, all we need to do is implement the `asController` method so we can translate the request data into the arguments our action expect (here, a user object and a password).
+Then, all we need to do is implement the `asController` method so we can translate the request data into the arguments our action expect — in this case, a user object and a password.

 ```php
 class UpdateUserPassword